Lily Nabet

-Lily Shayan Nabet (born September 24, 1999) is an American professional soccer player who plays as a midfielder in the National Women's Soccer League (NWSL) for Angel City FC.
+Lily Shayan Nabet (born September 24, 1999) is an American professional soccer player who plays as a midfielder in the USL Super League for Fort Lauderdale United, on loan from National Women's Soccer League (NWSL) club Angel City FC.

 Early life

-Nabet was born in Tarzana, California to David and Shadi Nabet.
+Nabet was born in Tarzana, California to David and Shadi Nabet who are from Iran, making her a first-generation Iranian American.
 She attended Chaminade College Preparatory School and played for Real So Cal, where she qualified for U15 and U16 regionals and scored three goals and one assist in her U18 season.
 She has two brothers, Amin and Matin.

 College career

 Nabet attended Duke University, earning a degree in sociology.
 As a junior in 2019, she started all 20 matches and registered four assists.
 In her senior year, when she co-captained the team, the Blue Devils made it to the quarterfinals of the NCAA D1 women's soccer tournament.
 The following year, Nabet opted to use the extra year of eligibility granted by the NCAA due to the COVID-19 pandemic, pursuing a master's degree in business management at the Fuqua School of Business.
 In 2021, Nabet again co-captained the team, helping to lead them to the quarterfinals of the NCAA D1 women's soccer tournament.

 Nabet was named to the 2021 ACC Academic Honor Roll.